Not Just in the Classroom: 3 Classes and Trainings in Grand Forks

 Learning new skills or more about yourself isn’t just for the days spent in Nistler Hall at the University of North Dakota.
 It is something you can do every day.
 Here in Grand Forks, many organizations and groups provide educational lessons and training to businesses, schools, and individuals.

-1. Green Dot Greater Grand Forks’ Bystander Training
+Green Dot Greater Grand Forks Bystander Training at Community Expo.

 Now, I’ll admit it.
 I’ve received this training, and it was SO worth it.
 Green Dot is a nationwide bystander intervention and prevention initiative.
 The idea follows a simple metaphor: On a map of your community, there are red dots and green dots.
 Red dots are actions that may be harmful.
 Green dots are actions that stop or even prevent those harmful actions.
 Green Dot Greater Grand Forks, run by the Community Violence Intervention Center and powered by Gate City Bank, offers a variety of trainings and educational sessions for organizations, groups, and individuals to take in!
 Whether a one-hour session or a full-day seminar, they can accommodate individual, and group needs.
 The best part?
 By doing Green Dot training, you add another green dot to your community’s map, making your community safer.